Baby Essentials for the First 3 Months You Can’t Forget About

 I like how the toys hang low enough for a baby to touch and that the toy bar is easily removable for naps.

 The chair is portable.
-We kept this baby essential in the bathroom because we wanted to have a place in the bathroom where we could safely put the baby down.
+We kept this baby essential in the bathroom because we wanted to have a place to safely put the baby down.

 I honestly don’t know how I would have been able to brush my teeth or take a shower without this chair!